netdata/learn/docs/agent/terms-of-use.md

 Netdata is not a law firm, does not provide legal advice, and is not a substitute for a law firm.
 Sending us an email or using any of the Services, including the licenses, public domain tools, and choosers, does not constitute legal advice or create an attorney-client relationship.

-Human-readable summary of Sec 4: Some of us are lawyers, but we aren’t your lawyer.
+Human-readable summary of Sec 4: Some of us are lawyers, but we arenât your lawyer.
 Please consult your own attorney if you need legal advice.

 ## 5. Content Available through the Services

-Provided as-is: You acknowledge that Netdata does not make any representations or warranties about the material, data, and information, such as data files, text, computer software, code, music, audio files or other sounds, photographs, videos, or other images (collectively, the “Content”) which you may have access to as part of, or through your use of, the Services.
+Provided as-is: You acknowledge that Netdata does not make any representations or warranties about the material, data, and information, such as data files, text, computer software, code, music, audio files or other sounds, photographs, videos, or other images (collectively, the âContentâ) which you may have access to as part of, or through your use of, the Services.
 Under no circumstances is Netdata liable in any way for any Content, including, but not limited to: any infringing Content, any errors or omissions in Content, or for any loss or damage of any kind incurred as a result of the use of any Content posted, transmitted, linked from, or otherwise accessible through or made available via the Services.
 You understand that by using the Services, you may be exposed to Content that is offensive, indecent, or objectionable.

 You agree that you are solely responsible for your reuse of Content made available through the Services, including providing proper attribution.
 You should review the terms of the applicable license before you use the Content so that you know what you can and cannot do.

 Licensing: ND-Owned Content: Other than the text of Netdata licenses, ND licenses, and other legal tools and the text of the deeds for all legal tools, Netdata trademarks (subject to the Trademark Policy), and the software code, all Content on the Websites is licensed under the Creative Commons Attribution 4.0 license, unless otherwise marked.
 See the ND Policies page for more information.

-ND-Owned Code: All of CC’s software code is free software; please check our code repository for the specific license on software you want to reuse.
+ND-Owned Code: All of CCâs software code is free software; please check our code repository for the specific license on software you want to reuse.

 Search Tools: On some of its Websites, Netdata provides website search tools, including ND Search, which return Content based on any information our search tools are able to locate and interpret.
 Those search tools may return Content that is not ND licensed, and you should independently verify the terms of the license attached to any Content you intend to use.